Enefit American Oil: History

 In 2008, OSEC concluded a contract with Brazilian oil company Petrobras and Japanese investment and trading company Mitsui according to which Petrobras and Misui had a right to acquire 10%-20% interests each in an oil shale joint venture with OSEC.

 In March 2011, Estonian energy company Eesti Energia acquired 100% of OSEC's shares.
 This transaction was criticized by some Estonian oil shale scientists who expressed doubts if the Eesti Energia's Enefit extraction technology is suitable Utah oil shale due to the high percentage of nitrous compounds in it.

+In January 2024 Eesti Energia announced that it will cease all operations in the United States and will liquidate four of its U.S. subsidiaries.

 Operations

 Enefit American Oil owns or leases 30,274 acre of oil shale property in the Uintah Basin in Utah, containing an estimated 2.6 Goilbbl of recoverable shale oil.
 It also leases from the United States Bureau of Land Management the abandoned White River Oil Shale Mine 45 mi southeast of Vernal, Utah.
 The White River Mine was developed by the White River Shale Corporation in the early 1980s.
 In 1986, after termination of operations, the mine and surface facilities were turned over to the Bureau of Land Management.

 Enefit is proposing to develop a greenfield oil shale mining and mineral processing facility on 13,441 acre of private lands in the Uinta Basin of eastern Utah (the "South Project").
 As contemplated, the South Project will entail surface mining oil shale from approximately 7,000 acre, producing 50,000 oilbbl/d of shale oil, and over 500 Moilbbl over the life of the project.
-The company plans to begin commercial production in mid 2020s.
+The company planned to begin commercial production in mid 2020s.